DeeboyEdx/speech2input/README.md

     <p>

     #### A brief Push2Run primer...
-    * You will have setup spoken keyword(s) in IFTTT to indicate to Google Assistant which verbal commands to forward to PushBullet.
+    * You will have setup spoken keyword(s) in IFTTT to indicate to Google Assistant which verbal commands to forward to Pushbullet.
 Moving forward, in our example scenarios, we will use the [recommended IFTTT applet's](https://ifttt.com/applets/U7MjJfV3) keywords "tell my comptuer to ~" which colloquially just makes sense.[^4]

     * `$` represents your variable.
 For example, let's say you've setup your Type card as below with "type $" as one of the entries in the 'Listen for' field...[^5]